5 Common CPR Side Effects and Complications of CPR

 What is HIBI?

 Hypoxic–ischemic brain injury (HIBI) is the leading cause of death in patients who are comatose after resuscitation from cardiac arrest.
 Most deaths caused by HIBI result from the withdrawal of life-sustaining treatment following prognostication of a poor neurological outcome.
-A poor neurological outcome—death from a neurological cause, persistent vegetative state, or severe neurological disability—can be predicted in these patients by assessing the severity of HIBI.
+A poor neurological outcome—death from a neurological cause, persistent vegetative state, or severe neurological disability—is predicted in these patients by assessing the severity of HIBI.

 Does Cardiac Arrest Survivors get back to normal after CPR?

 Unfortunately, most out-of-hospital cardiac arrest victims do not survive after the arrest.
 Those with complex medical problems are much less likely to recover fully.
-It is crucial that you know that patients are often critically unwell after CPR and may need more treatment in a coronary care or intensive care unit to recover.
+It is crucial that you know that patients are often critically unwell after CPR and needs more treatment in a coronary care or intensive care unit to recover.
 In addition, cardiac arrest survivors report cognitive impairment, restricted mobility, depression, and restricted societal participation after hospital discharge.

 Many patients survive CPR but don’t return to their physical or mental health before CPR.
-As a result, some of them may need a lot of rehabilitation.
+As a result, some of them needs a lot of rehabilitation.
 However, some clinical studies found improved outcomes in patients associated with therapies.
 In other cases, some patients go into a coma from which they might not recover or suffer from brain damage.

 Cardiac Arrest Statistics

-According to the most recent statistical analysis by the American Heart Association, 88% of out-of-hospital cardiac arrests happen at home, where there are no doctors or nurses, which is why it is so important that everyone be skilled in providing CPR.
 The rescuer must continue the CPR until the victim has a return of spontaneous circulation or ROSC.
-The average bystander skilled in CPR can triple a victim’s chance of surviving an out-of-hospital cardiopulmonary emergency.
+The average bystander skilled in CPR triples a victim’s chance of surviving an out-of-hospital cardiopulmonary emergency.
 However, the chances of receiving CPR from a non-professional in an out-of-hospital cardiac arrest situation is only approximately 32%.

 Furthermore, of those victims who receive CPR outside of a hospital, less than 8% survive.
 According to the National Institute of Health, approximately 15% of patients are resuscitated and survive discharge in a hospital setting.
 A number that has remained relatively stable over the past three decades.